 Enter with a Bachelor's Degree

-Applicants holding a bachelor’s degree in any discipline from Widener or another university may apply to the program under the entry-level DPT track.
+Applicants holding a bachelor’s degree in any discipline from Widener or another university may apply to the program under the entry-level DPT pathway.
 Students entering under this option usually include recent graduates and students seeking a career change.
 Students are encouraged to contact the program early to assess the need for completion of prerequisite coursework, which includes:

 - Biology (3 semester hours)

 - Human Anatomy & Physiology (6 semester hours, as separate or combined courses)

 - Humanities (9 semester hours, including 3 semester hours of English composition)

 - Social Science (9 semester hours, including 6 semester hours of psychology)

 Enter with a PTA Associate’s Degree

 Students who have earned an associate's degree in a physical therapy assistant program may transfer up to 60 credits to Widener University to complete their undergraduate degree in the Extended Learning division of the Office of Graduate Studies and Extended Learning.
 After completion of the undergraduate degree and all prerequisite courses, these students apply through the regular application process.

 All applicants outside of the reserved seat program must apply to the doctor of physical therapy (DPT) program through the Physical Therapy Centralized Application Service (PTCAS) website.